 Step 2: Type the following command and press the Enter key to view all installed apps.

-Step 3: Scroll down, locate the entry named Microsoft.Windows.Photos and copy its PackageFullName to Notepad program.
+Step 3: Scroll down, and locate the entry named Microsoft.Windows.Photos and copy its PackageFullName to the Notepad program.

 To copy PackageFullName, select PackageFullName (refer to the picture below), and then use Ctrl + C hotkey to copy it.

 Step 4: Execute the following command to uninstall the Photos app.